-- Drink water and clear your throat

-- Shake out your arms, shoulders, and legs to loosen up

-- Take a few deep breaths to focus

-• Going on TV?
-Do a quick vanity check - Is there anything in your teeth?
+- Drink water and clear your throat - Shake out your arms, shoulders, and legs to loosen up - Take a few deep breaths to focus - Going on TV?
+Do a quick vanity check: Is there anything in your teeth?
 Are you wearing loud/distracting jewelry?
+Choose solid colors (blue/navy, earth tones, gray); avoid bright red, black, white, bright colors, and small patterns/shapes.
 If your face is shiny, wipe it with a tissue to decrease shine.
+Make eye contact with the interviewer (not the camera).
+Maintain good posture.
+Use a conversational tone.